Integrity and

 expressed and experienced until they diminish and ultimately cease as they’re

-irradiated and purified by your inherent indestructible value and your positive
+purified by your inherent goodness and your positive thought, speech and bodily

 Your